SeraphSls/SeraphSls/README.md

 ### ⌛️ Currently working on....

-I currently work at Stefanini as a senior systems analyst, developing a project to monitor the accounting files processed daily.
+I currently work at Stefanini as a senior software engineer, developing a project to monitor the accounting files processed daily.

 The tecnologies i'm using at this project are, but not limited to:
 - Angular